Forest and Conservation Worker

 Extra-Curricular Activities:

-• Joining environmental or outdoors clubs to gain experience in nature.
+• Join environmental or outdoors clubs to gain experience in nature.

-• Volunteering for community clean-up or tree-planting events.
+• Volunteer for community clean-up or tree-planting events.

-• Participating in scouting or outdoor adventure groups.
+• Participate in scouting or outdoor adventure groups.

 Preparation after high school

-• Obtain certifications in areas like chainsaw operation, first aid, or wildland firefighting.
+• Obtain job-specific certifications, which may include chainsaw operation, wilderness first aid, first aid/CPR, ATV or snowmobile operation, or wildland firefighting.

 More resources